Non-UK Resident and Domicile

 • Similarly, for anybody with a domicile of origin in the UK, this will remain (notwithstanding non-residence status) unless again there is a substantial change in favor of an overseas location that the taxpayer can regard as their homeland/where their heart lies/where they will end their days.

 The establishment of UK residence or non-residence or UK domicile and non-domicile has always been a complex area of tax law and the above comments only provide a broad guide.
-The Gaines-Cooper case and the changes in respect of the treatment of days of arrival and days of departure probably make it more difficult to establish non-UK resident status.
-However, in all cases the individual circumstances will be relevant and, where appropriate, professional advice should be sought.
+The Gaines-Cooper case and the changes concerning the treatment of days of arrival and days of departure probably make it more difficult to establish non-UK resident status.
+However, in all cases the individual circumstances will be relevant, and, where appropriate, professional advice should be sought.

 Request A Callback